eficode-academy/helm-katas/test-helm-deployments.md

 ### Waiting for all Chart Resources to be Ready

-If you are testing a newly deployed helm release, you might end up with errors because the release have not been completely deployed yet.
+If you are testing a newly deployed helm release, you might end up with errors because the release has not been completely deployed yet.

 To alleviate this we can use the `--wait` flag on the install command to make helm wait for all of the chart resources to be ready before moving to the next command.